Enduro2 Davos is another Euro enduro to put on your ever-growing list - MBR

 Okay, where do we sign?

-Last month saw the first ever Enduro2 Davos race take place in Davos Klosters in Switzerland.
-Enjoy this highlights video and inspiring images.
+Last weekend saw the Enduro2 Davos race take place in Davos Klosters in Switzerland.
+Enjoy these inspiring images and read about next year.

 >>> The five best European enduro races